PurrNet/PurrLobby/README.md

 browsing will not show the browser entry point.

 **About the Nakama row:** those entries describe this provider, not Nakama.
-Nakama is fully capable of everything in the table — rich lobby listings, private lobbies, random join — through a custom server module written against its Go, Lua, or TypeScript runtime.
-This provider deliberately targets a **stock Nakama server** so it works with no server-side setup and no extra dependencies.
+Nakama is fully capable of everything in the table, including rich lobby listings, private lobbies and random join, through a custom server module written against its Go, Lua, or TypeScript runtime.
+It deliberately targets a **stock Nakama server** so it works with no server-side setup and no extra dependencies.
 The trade-off is that relayed matches expose no name, metadata, or max size to the browser, every match is publicly listed, and query filters